How Much Does Building a Pool House Cost in 2025?

 • Consider prefab: Choosing a prefabricated kit over a custom build trims costs—you can skip the architect and cut labor hours.

-• Look at existing structures: If you already have a shed or another structure near the pool, consider converting it into a pool house versus building a new structure from scratch.
+• Look at existing structures: If you already have a shed or other structure near the pool, consider converting it instead of building a new one.

-• Be realistic about your needs: In many cases, a full-fledged guest house, complete with beds, a kitchen, and a bar, isn’t really necessary.
-Consider something simpler (e.g., a space for a bathroom, shower, and storage) to reduce the costs of this project.
+• Be realistic about needs: A full guest house with beds, a kitchen, and a bar may not be necessary.
+A simpler space for a bathroom, shower, and storage can reduce costs.

 How HomeAdvisor Gets Its Cost Data